hailaykidu/LGSE-Project-/IMPLEMENTATION_NOTES.md

 **There is no default W — not even the identity.**

-An earlier revision of this code defaulted to the identity, on the reasoning that it "adds nothing".
-That reasoning was wrong.
-The identity is not a neutral choice: it asserts that the FastText and model embedding spaces are *already aligned*, which is precisely the claim Sec 4.1 introduces W to avoid having to make.
-Substituting it would replace a missing specification with an implementation decision that materially affects results, while the run still looked faithful.
+The identity matrix is not a neutral choice.
+It assumes that the FastText and model embedding spaces are already aligned, whereas Section 4.1 introduces W specifically to learn this alignment.
+Replacing the unspecified transformation with the identity therefore introduces an implementation decision that can materially affect the results, rather than preserving fidelity to the described method.

 Every candidate default fails the same test: